Warehouse Shelving

 Double deep or double reach racking shares the same components as single deep racking.
 The difference is that it’s twice as deep, so each position can accommodate two pallets one in front of the other.
 This modification increases the storage capacity of the warehouse space, by reducing the necessary aisle space.
 However, it does require a special, “double reach” forklift to maneuver the pallets at the back of each position.

-It suits situations where there are multiple pallets of the same product being stored in-line, back-to-back and where the inventory is managed using a Last-In, First-Out (LIFO) system.
+A double deep racking system suits situations where there are multiple pallets of the same product being stored in-line, back-to-back and where the inventory is managed using a Last-In, First-Out (LIFO) system.

 Double deep racking may cost a bit more to implement and reduce the variety of products that can be efficiently stored, but the trade off is the increased storage capacity that it offers.
 It suits applications such as general warehousing and manufacturing, retail and food and beverage warehousing.